deis/workflow/src/quickstart/provider/azure-acs/boot.md

 ![](images/step9.png)

-## Connect to your Kubernetes Cluster
+## Connect to the ACS Kubernetes Cluster

 Find the fully qualified domain name (FQDN) for the Kubernetes master: